In a group of drugs called HMG CoA reductase inhibitors, or ‘statins.’

 - Reduce the risk of hospitalization by CHF.

-- As a dietary supplement for the treatment of patients with elevated serum TG levels (Fredrickson Type IV).
+- As a dietary supplement for treating patients with elevated serum TG levels (Fredrickson Type IV).

-- For the treatment of patients with primary dysbetalipoproteinemia (Fredrickson Type III) who do not respond correctly to diet.
+- To treat patients with primary dysbetalipoproteinemia (Fredrickson Type III) who do not respond correctly to diet.

 - LDL-C permanece ≥ 160 mg / dL.